 Markets, stalls, residences and temples built along the main streets have uniform facades.
 The city’s urban planning shows an exchange of ideas from ancient Hindu and modern Mughal as well as Western cultures.
 The grid plan is a model that prevails in the West, while the organization of the different districts refers to traditional Hindu concepts.
 Designed to be a commercial capital, the city has maintained its local commercial, artisanal and cooperative traditions to this day.

-There are more World Heritage Sites in and around Jaipur.
+There are also more World Heritage Sites in and around Jaipur.
 The astronomical instruments at the Jantar Mantar is one, and the Hill Forts of Rajasthan outside the city is another.
 (The links are to Sandalsand’s articles from these two sites.)

 The boundaries of the property coincide with the historic walled city of Jaipur, founded in 1727 AD.
 The palace of the rulers make up the central portion of the property, in addition to a number of streets and bazaars still very busy with commercial activities and handicrafts.
 I was lucky to get glimpses of several aspects of this very interesting “Pink” city.